Krødsherad: Villa Fridheim

 Villa Fridheim, a manor house which houses a folk museum, is one of Norway's largest timber buildings.
 The style is representative of romantic nationalism.
 The building was erected in 1890-92 as the country house of Drammen based timber merchant Svend Haug(1832-1891) and his wife Anne Marthea (Thea) Sveaas (1839-1924).
-The architect was Herman Major Backer (1856–1932), whose other commissions included Skaugum in Asker, Klemetsrud Church in Oslo, Sollihøgda Chapel in Hole and St John's Church in Bergen.
+The architect was Herman Major Backer (1856–1932), whose other commissions included Skaugum in Asker Municipality, Klemetsrud Church in Oslo Municipality, Sollihøgda Chapel in Hole Municipality, and St John's Church in Bergen Municipality.

 The building functioned as a hotel and boarding house between 1914-60.
 The building was restored and opened as a folktale museum in the summer of 1986.
 In 1996 the museum opened a section dedicated to the great collectors of Norwegian fairy tales, Peter Christen Asbjørnsen and Jørgen Moe and to noted illustrators Theodor Kittelsen and Christian Skredsvig.

 Krøderbanen

 Krøderbanen Museum (Museet Krøderbanen) is a railroad museum headquartered in the former Krøderen Railroad Station at Krøderen.
 Krøderbanen was opened in 1872 as a narrow gauge line.
 It was converted to standard gauge in connection with the Bergen Railway opening in 1909 and remained in operation until 1985.
 Both rolling stock and fixed installations along the line is kept in running condition.
 Krøderbanen is also a center for the restoration and maintenance of railway equipment.